jose827corrza/jose827corrzaIOT/README.md

+- Electromechanical Engineer,
-- 👋 Hi, I’m @jose827corrza
+-
-- 👀 I’m interested in IoT and Artificial Intelligence
+- interested on IoT and artificial intelligence implementation
-- 🌱 I’m currently finishing my degree ...
+- currently I'm finishing my degree
-- 💞️ I’m looking to collaborate on everything, except love stuff, i do need help on that though btw :´D
-- 📫 How to reach me ... right here or ig: josecorr_za

 <!---
 jose827corrza/jose827corrza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.